260 Remington vs. 6.5 Creedmoor: Which Is Better for the Average Shooter?

 260 Rem vs 6.5 Creedmoor: Accuracy

-The rifle, recoil, shooter, trajectory, barrel length, and factory loads vs hand loads all play a part in determining the accuracy of a round.
+Several factors add up to determine a round's accuracy.
+The rifle, recoil, shooter, trajectory, barrel length, and quality of the ammo all play a part in determining the accuracy of a round.

 Since the 6.5 narrowly won the recoil section and the 260 Rem won the trajectory category, we can consider them canceled out.